Greece Moments Greece Moments

 Panorama of Emporio

-In the last two decades, exiled Chalkiots and regional associations have invested in the appearance of the island, as the place was visibly left to decay.
-A large part of the stone houses have been extensively restored and so Emporio presents itself today as a Greek picture-book village.
+Over the last two decades, exiled Chalkiots and regional associations have invested in the restoration of the island, as it was visibly falling into decay.
+A large part of the stone houses have been extensively renovated, and today Emporio presents itself as a Greek picture-book village.

-Holidaymakers from Great Britain and France in particular have succumbed to the charm of the island for years and so it is not surprising that more than 100 houses are already used as pure holiday homes.
+Holidaymakers from Great Britain and France in particular have long succumbed to the charm of the island, so it comes as no surprise that more than 100 houses are already used exclusively as holiday homes.

 Tipps für Chalki bunte Häuser